impact-initiatives-research/rcm_apps/README.md

 	library(shiny)
 	runApp()
 ```

 This will run the app on your local computer but the app will not yet be public to anyone.

+If it fails due to missing packages, install them (only from remote sources such as CRAN or GitHub, not from a local source!)

 **If your app works locally, this does not necessarily mean that it will also work when you try to publish it on a server.** Typical reasons could be:

-- inaccessible packages, for example if you have installed a package from a local source
+- inaccessible packages, for example if you have installed a package from a local source rather than the github repository
 - access / authentification issues (i.e. google drive which is relevant for the submit4validation app)